 How to Play Soccer: All You Need to Know

-Soccer is a great sport played by millions of young kids around the globe.
-It’s a sport enjoyed by people of all ages, skills levels, genders, ethnicities, and backgrounds.
-If you’re new to the sport, this guide will be your savior.
+Soccer is a fun sport played by millions of young kids around the globe.
+It’s a sport enjoyed by people of all ages, skill levels, genders, ethnicities, and backgrounds.

 I’ve been on three sides of the coin (yes, I know there are only two sides): player, coach, and parent.
 This is why I think I’m fit to teach you various aspects of soccer including the basics.